 That frees up the BIM experts’ time to work on more projects, get ahead of larger issues, and ultimately reduce rework on the jobsite.

-Now, the process is even more streamlined.
-With the new integration between BIM 360 Model Coordination and Navisworks (currently in beta), BIM managers will be able to:
+A new integration between BIM 360 Model Coordination and Navisworks is releasing soon.
+With the integration, BIM managers will be able to:

 - Open issues from Model Coordination directly in Navisworks